reissbaker/structural/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/2e3709dce0e6e5e44217/maintainability)](https://codeclimate.com/github/reissbaker/structural/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/2e3709dce0e6e5e44217/test_coverage)](https://codeclimate.com/github/reissbaker/structural/test_coverage)

-Structural is a runtime type checker for JavaScript and TypeScript that allows you to run type-checking code on data you only have access to at runtime, such as JSON read from network requests, YAML read from the filesystem, or the results of SQL queries.
-Typically with data received at runtime, you're forced to do one of the following:
+Structural is a __runtime type checker__ for JavaScript and TypeScript that allows you to execute type-checking code on data you only have access to at runtime, like JSON data from network requests, YAML files from disk, or the results of SQL queries.

+Typically with data received at runtime, you're forced to do one of the
+following:

-1. Write extensive `if` statements to validate each piece of data;
+1. Write a bunch of `if` statements to validate each piece of data;
-2. Write lengthy schema validation code in a variety of different verbose languages (e.g. JSON schema, XML DTDs / Relax-NG / Schema / etc.);
+2. Write piles of schema validation code in various verbose languages (e.g.
+   JSON schema, XML DTDs / Relax-NG / Schema / etc.);
 3. Or skip validating the data and pray.

-Structural allows you to skip writing out lengthy validation code, instead encoding validation into types defined in TypeScript or JavaScript, which are less verbose to write and can live inside the same source files as the rest of your code.
-Structural supports advanced type system features like generics, structural subtyping, and algebraic data types to keep your code extremely concise, and is null-safe: if you say something is a string, it will never be `null` or `undefined`.
+Structural allows you to skip writing validation code and instead encode validation logic into types defined in TypeScript or JavaScript; types are less verbose to write and can live inside the same source files as the rest of your code.

+Structural's type system strives to support every feature of TypeScript's compile-time type system, but at runtime.
+This includes support for the following advanced features:

+* _Generics._
+* _Null safety:_ if you say something is a string, it will never be `null` or `undefined`.
+* _Structural subtyping:_ if `Person` records are defined by having a `name`, an object with both a `name` and an `eyeColor` is a valid `Person`.
+* _Algebraic data types:_ use `.and` and `.or` on types to compose them via type intersections or unions.

 Here's a simple example: